Table of Contents

 Also, the most common complaint about Mono's Pro suitcases is that it's difficult to close the front pocket if packed to the optimum capacity.
 Pack wisely and accordingly!

-Classic Collection: Check-In Luggage
+Classic Collection: Monos Check-In Luggage

 The Check-In suitcases are available in 2 sizes:

-- Monos Check-In Medium - $350
+- Monos Check-In Medium - $335

-- Monos Check-In Large - $383
+- Monos Check-In Large - $365

 Mono's Check-In Luggage gives me a sleek and well-polished first impression with its matte finish.
-Check-In medium has a capacity of 70L and can hold standard carry-on luggage.
+Check-in medium has a capacity of 70L and can hold standard carry-on luggage.

 If you're looking for a larger suitcase, go for the Check-In Large with an increased capacity of 90L.

-As for the interior, you can store your clothes on one side, use the compression straps to keep them compact and close the panel.
+As for the interior, you can store your clothes on one side, use compression straps to keep them compact and close the panel.
 There are zippered pouches on the other side to organize items like shoes, books, etc.

 They also come in 12 different stylish colors, which are great for travelers to easily identify their luggage from the airport's baggage carousel!